wp-plugins/monthchunks/readme.txt

 Serves as a drop in replacement for [`wp_get_archives( array( 'type' => 'monthly' ) );`](http://codex.wordpress.org/Function_Reference/wp_get_archives).

+If you're interested in contributing to the code behind this plugin, [it's also hosted on GitHub](https://github.com/justincwatt/wp-monthchunks).

 == Installation ==

 1. Extract the zip file, drop the contents in your wp-content/plugins/ directory, and then activate from the Plugins page.